Skip to content

 InputProfile

-Class containing the temperature and load profiles for the thermal model Model().
+Class containing the temperature and load profiles of two winding transformers for the thermal model Model().

 This class is also capable of converting the results to a single dataframe with the timestamp as the index for convenience.